jofortunato/calculator/README.md

 ## Motivation

+Some months ago I've developed a command-line based [calculator](https://github.com/jofortunato/calc) (including expressions with parentheses) using Python.
+This time, although being a simpler calculator, it is a web-based calculator using HTML, CSS, and Javascript.
 This part of the [The Odin Project](https://www.theodinproject.com/) foundations course.
-This is another opportunity to improve my HTML, CSS and Javascript skills.

 ## Development